 HICP inflation will continue to decelerate over the forecast period.
 In 2025, it is expected to remain high at 2.5%, reflecting the persistence of services inflation, mainly due to the expected increases in wages and rents, pressures from high tourism demand and increases in indirect taxes.
+In view of data releases after the completion of the June exercise, the projected inflation rate for 2025 may be revised upwards to some extent.
 In 2026, inflation will decline to 2.1%, while in 2027, a one-off acceleration to 2.4% is expected, due to the incorporation of the impact of the emissions trading scheme into the energy component of the HICP.